 Table of Contents

-Factoring accounts receivables (also called invoice factoring) is a way to get working capital by selling pending invoices to a factor, which is a type of financing company that specializes in these transactions.
+Factoring accounts receivable (also called invoice factoring is the sale of pending invoices to a factoring company (factor), which is a type of financing company that specializes in these transactions.
 It does not involve taking on debt or diluting equity.

 By using factoring – which can monetize invoices in 24 to 48 hours – companies can obtain funds to fuel growth, invest in new projects, hire more staff, buy supplies in bulk, and/or stabilize cash flow.
 To see why factoring is a good alternative for your business, please check out “Why does your business need factoring?” section on our Invoice Factoring page.

 Factors typically charge 1% to 5% discount rate for their services.
-For additional information on factoring fee structure, please see our Asset-based Lending page.
+For additional information on factoring fee structure, please see our Asset-based Lending page or our Frequently Asked Questions page.

 Unlike bank financing, factoring does not take into account the company’s creditworthiness.
-Instead, it relies on the credit history of the company’s clients who are responsible for paying the invoices.
+Instead, it relies on the credit history of the company’s clients (referred to as account debtors) who are responsible for paying the invoices.
 As such, it is a better-suited alternative for business-to-business (B2B) companies that tend to have a lower risk profile than business-to-consumer (B2C) companies.
-Companies in all stages of growth – including startups – and across a wide range of industries are good candidates for factoring as long as they have creditworthy clients and terms longer than 30 days.
+Companies in all stages of growth – including startups – and across a wide range of industries are good candidates for factoring as long as they have creditworthy account debtors and terms longer than 30 days.

 Some of the industries in which factoring is commonly used include the following: